 If you’re the owner of a pet rat then I’m sure you’ve noticed that your rat friend is able to squeeze through almost any opening, when they do so they almost seem to move like an eel!
 Is this because they do not have bones, or do they simply have a very flexible skeleton that allows them to do this?
 Let’s find out.

-The short of it is this: Rats, like all other mammals, do have bones.
+As it turns out, tats, like all other mammals, do indeed have bones.
 They have an internal skeleton made up of 223 bones.
 So the belief that they do not have bones is a myth.
 However, rats have very flexible ribs.
 They can fold their ribs like an umbrella, which allows them to squeeze through any hole that their head fits through.
 They are capable of squeezing through holes that are only 1 inch in size!

 Rat skeleton (how many bones do rats have?)